kornysietsma/clj-ng-rest-sample/README.md

 client IP, and also as things have generally moved on since the client code was written!

-NOTE: this (as of version 0.1.0) uses Stuart Sierra's component library for dependency management you probably want to read https://github.com/stuartsierra/component for it to make sense
+NOTE: this (as of version 0.1.0) uses Stuart Sierra's component library for dependency management you probably want to read https://github.com/stuartsierra/component for it to make sense.

+This means the WebServer depends on a ThingDomain, which in turn depends on a ThingRepository Both ThingDomain and ThingRepository are based around protocols, so you can substitute an alternative for testing.

+ThingDomain could be extended to do more than just wrap the single repository, obviously.

 ## running stuff
 You need mongodb installed and running on the default port.